Emmotes/ic_spoilers/docs/thayan_enclave.md

 ## Corrupted Gem Shop Items

-It should be obvious to anyone with eyes that the purchases from Corrupted Gems are currently all placeholders.
+It should be obvious to everyone that the purchases from Corrupted Gems are currently all placeholders.

 | Name | Reward |
 |---|---|